 Compassionate Communication is based on the Nonviolent Communication method of Marshall Rosenberg, Ph.D.
 More than a communication method, it is an approach to nonviolent living which has a wide range of applications as a spiritual practice, a way of parenting, a tool for social change, a mediation tool, an educational approach and a worldview.

-This course is about connection.
-It’s about connecting with others and our self, not out of fear of punishment or hope for reward; not out of guilt or shame; not out of trying to prove wrong or right, but of the desire to add to life both for ourselves and others.
+This workshop is about connection.
+It’s about connecting with others and our self, not out of fear of punishment or hope for reward; not out of guilt or shame; not out of trying to prove wrong or right but of the desire to add to life both for ourselves and others.

-During this five-week course, you will have the opportunity to learn about and practice the following:
+During class, you will have the opportunity to learn about and practice the following:

 - The difference between seeing the world as it is and seeing the world as we are.